-Established in Ohio law, to track those who are prohibited from working with people with developmental disabilities
+Ohio Administrative Code 5123:2-17-03 establishes guidelines to track those who are prohibited from working with people with developmental disabilities using the Abuser Registry.

-After 1 year, the person may petition the Department for removal of their name from the Registry.
-If the petition is denied, the name remains on the Registry.
+After one year, you may petition the department for removal of your name from the Abuser Registry.
+If the petition is denied, the name remains on the registry.

 Verbal Abuse - purposely using words to threaten, coerce, intimidate, harass or humiliate an individual.